Hurricane heads for Florida after brushing Caribbean islands

 People in Florida were starting to get ready for a possible Labor Day weekend strike, with county governments along Florida’s east-central coast distributing sandbags and many residents rushing to warehouse retailers to load up on water, canned food and emergency supplies.

 “All Floridians on the East Coast should have 7 days of supplies, prepare their homes & follow the track closely,” Gov. Ron DeSantis said in a tweet.
-Later Wednesday, he declared a state of emergency for the counties in the storm’s path.
+Later Wednesday, he declared a state of emergency for the counties that could be in the storm’s path.

 “There’s no money for that,” she said, shaking her head.